 Find your perfect sleep by comparing our mattresses.

-Today only, take 25% off any size Colonial Bed plus:
+Today only, purchase any size Colonial Bed and receive:

 For the 2% of America currently suffering from fibromyalgia, pain is a constant companion.
 Your body hurts all over, you’re exhausted and no one can tell you why.
 Fibromyalgia is a chronic condition where muscles, tendons and ligaments experience pain, fatigue and tender points that are sensitive to the slightest pressure.
 This condition can make getting comfortable in bed a serious challenge, and a lack of sleep only serves to further exacerbate daily fatigue and discomfort.